 What is Suicide?

 Not all suicides are the same.
-Suicide in children and young adults tend to be impulsive often with less than an hour between the decision and the act.
-The trigger is usually a breakup, loss or trauma.
-In older people suicide is planned.
+Suicide in children and young adults tend to be impulsive often with less than an hour between the final decision and the act.
+The trigger is usually a breakup, loss, or trauma.
+In older people, suicide is planned.
 Older people commit suicide when the quality of life deteriorates due to illness or the loss of a spouse.
 Their suicide is frequently masked by chronic medical problems that can lead to underreporting.